Code-Institute-Submissions/Rob-Mundy-noughts_and_crosses/README.md

 Rather than presenting empty spaces and using coordinates, the available spaces on the board are presented as numbers 1 - 9, arranged as they would be on a keypad.

-The game alternates between the user and computer, and their marks are entered onto the board in place of the numbers.
+The game alternates between the user and computer, whose marks are entered onto the board in place of the initial grid numbers.

 The winner is the player that places 3 of their marks in a row.